Daboulz0653/ai_detection/classifier_data_code/classification_code/README.md

 A k-fold cross validation classifier that performs validation tests on the general classifier by testing on a single author after training on the remaining authors in the dataset.
 This code performs 100 random sample classification runs for EACH author in the data set.

-# historic_code_data

-Code and data from initial classifier testing for the project

-# Reports

-Write-ups on classification testing process.